 Eric Nichols, Member

-(term expires 1/2021), was appointed to the TBCJ in January 2020.
+(term expires 2/2027), was appointed to the TBCJ in January 2020.
 Mr. Nichols is a partner with Butler Snow LLP.
 He previously served as an Assistant United States Attorney for the Southern District of Texas and as Deputy Attorney General for Criminal Justice for the Office of Texas Attorney General.
-He is president of the American Inns of Court – Barbara Jordan Inn and fellow of the American College of Trial Lawyers, Texas Bar Foundation, and Austin Bar Foundation.
-He is a member of the American Board of Trial Advocates and the State Bar of Texas.
+He is a fellow of the American College of Trial Lawyers, the Texas Bar Foundation, and the Austin Bar Foundation, and is a member of the American Board of Trial Advocates and the State Bar of Texas.
+He is past president of the American Inns of Court – Barbara Jordan Inn.
 He has served as chair of the Texas Supreme Court’s Grievance Oversight Committee and is a trustee with the University of Texas Law School Foundation.
 Nichols received a Bachelor of Arts in English and History from the University of Virginia and a Juris Doctor degree from The University of Texas School of Law.

 Rodney Burrow, M.D., Member